Shivikab/breastCancerPrediction/README.md

 # 🩺 Breast Cancer Prediction Using Machine Learning

 A Machine Learning project that predicts whether a breast tumour is **Benign** or **Malignant** using the Breast Cancer Wisconsin Diagnostic Dataset.
-The model is built using **Linear Regression** with feature engineering and preprocessing techniques to achieve high prediction accuracy.
+The model is built using **Logistic Regression** with feature engineering and preprocessing techniques to achieve high prediction accuracy.

 ---